rakutentech/docpub/README.md

 export ZENDESK_API_USERNAME="{Your username}"
 export ZENDESK_API_TOKEN="{Your API token}" export ZENDESK_URL="{Your fully qualified Zendesk URL}"
 ```

-Then check that the variables are included with `printprev`.
+Then check that the variables are included with `env`.

-3. Run `npm run docpub -p {path}` to run the utility on the specified path.
+3. Run the command `docpub` from the directory that you wish to convert and upload.

 This will do the following:
-    - convert the contained markdown files to HTML
+- Convert the contained markdown files to HTML
-    - create a new category on Zendesk which contains sections matching the specified path's folder structure
+- Create a new category on Zendesk which contains sections matching the specified path's folder structure
-    - upload the HTML for each article into the corresponding section
+- Upload the HTML for each article into the corresponding section

-**Note:** Alternatively, you can install the utility globally with `npm install -g` and then run the command `docpub` from the directory that you wish to convert and upload.
+**Note:** Alternatively, you can Run `docpub -p {path}` to run the utility on the specified path.

 ## Folder Structure and Metadata